Breaking news: Kids are expensive.

-We can’t give you any definitive answers on how you should spend your money, because that’s a personal decision.
+We can't give you any definitive answers on how you should spend your money, because that's a personal decision.
 From a certain angle, everything seems worthwhile when it comes to our kids, especially if we have enough discretionary (read: fun) money to play with.
-(To figure out how much wiggle room you have in your own budget, check this out.)

 But, definitive answers aside, there are a few new parental spending trends that made us pause and think: Really?
 Below, the most highly debated expenses in the momosphere, along with real moms' opinions for and against.

 What do you think?
 Tell us in the comments, below.

 Professional Pregnancy Portraits

 The Trend: Moms-to-be are flocking to portrait studios and professional photographers for their pregnancy pics.
 Depending on where you live, a 45-minute to one-hour studio session could easily cost $450, with longer sessions often topping out at more than $1,000.
 Once, we even saw an all-day shoot in New York City that cost over $7,000!

 Pro-Portraits: For some moms, a portrait is a treasured keepsake: "Pregnancy is no longer something you hide behind oversized maternity wear.
 Professional portraits have become an extension of the celebration, allowing women to capture that excitement in a way that is beautiful and frameable ... forever! " -Tracy C.